gardener/gardener/docs/usage/shoot_settings/shoot_maintenance.md

+---
+weight: 3
+description: Defining the maintenance time window, enabling automatic version updates, confine reconcilations only to happen during maintenance, adding an additional maintenance operation and list of special operations during maintenance
+---

 # Shoot Maintenance

 Shoots configure a maintenance time window in which Gardener performs certain operations that may restart the control plane, roll out the nodes, result in higher network traffic, etc. A summary of what was changed in the last maintenance time window in shoot specification is kept in the shoot status `.status.lastMaintenance` field.